-Annual Review
+Progression Review

-The Annual Review is an important exercise carried out by the School on behalf of the University to ensure the proper monitoring of research student progress against key milestones.
-You cannot be fully re-registered for the next academic year unless you have completed the annual review process successfully.
-The annual review is your opportunity to receive independent feedback on your progress and for you to comment on the supervision, services and facilities available.
+The Progression Review (previously known as Annual Review) is an important exercise carried out by the School on behalf of the University to ensure the proper monitoring of research student progress against key milestones.
+You cannot be fully re-registered for the next academic year unless you complete the Progression Review process.
+The Progression Review is your opportunity to receive independent feedback on your progress and for you to comment on the supervision, services and facilities available.
 You can discuss your career options and any additional training that you feel you may need.

-In the second half of the Spring term all students and supervisors are required to complete independent and confidential Annual Review reports.
-Details, deadlines and relevant links will be emailed to you by the REC team on behalf of the Director of Doctoral Studies.
+In the second half of the Spring term all students and supervisors are required to complete a Progression Review report.
+Details, deadlines and relevant links will be emailed to you by the REC team on behalf of the DDS.
 The reports should detail the progress made throughout the academic year and identify any obstacles that may have prevented you from progressing in your work.
+Student and supervisor reports are confidential to review panel members, departmental PGR convenors and the DDS.
+Progression review panel reports are passed on the student's supervisors who are asked to discuss them at the first available opportunity at a supervision meeting.